boulder-on/JPassport/README.md

 There are 2 stages to make the foreign linking work:

 1. The interface is scanned for non-static methods.
-All non-static methods are found by name in the given library
+The given library is searched to find methods that match the names given in the Java interface.
-2. A new class is built using the given interface and then compiled.
+2. A new class is written using the given interface and then compiled.
+The created class does the required data conversions to call into the library.

 Using compiled classes rather than interface proxy objects makes the solution fairly efficient.

-By default the classes are written to the folder specified by System.getProperty("java.io.tmpdir").
+By default, the classes are written to the folder specified by System.getProperty("java.io.tmpdir").
 If you provide the system property "jpassport.build.home" then the classes will be written and compiled there.